SemanticBeeng/lms-clean/report.md

 * Abstract-Data-Type (Add(Int(2), Int(3)))
 * quasiquotes (Meta-OCaml)

 The LMS way is ... neither.
 It is based on a virtualized extension of Scala, DSL whose operations on lifted types creates an expression tree and deep reuse of the embedding language order.
 Those combined achieve a transparent and convenient meta-programming environment for the user because it is virtually no different from a non staged program.
-We will analyze those three components of LMS below.
+We will analyse those three components of LMS below.

 ### Lifted types